 Compare the 654 Sleeping Bags on Ten Pound Backpack based on their weight, price and a few more features as well.

-Features to look out for when shopping for sleeping bag liners.
+What to look for when you're looking for a small sleeping bag.